The Final Version of the Tax Package has Been Approved

 - Change in the upper limit of income of CZK 2 million to limit expense flat charge-off rates for the self-employed;

-- Introduction of a new obligation to report payments in excess of CZK 100,000 not subject to withholding tax in the Czech Republic to the tax administrator on a monthly basis (payments that are exempt or not subject to taxation in the Czech Republic based on the applicable double taxation treaty provisions).
+- Introduction of a new obligation to report to the tax administrator payments in excess of CZK 100,000 (on a monthly basis) subject to withholding tax in the Czech Republic but exempt or not subject to taxation in the Czech Republic based on the applicable double taxation treaty provisions.
 For more details about this topic, refer to our earlier article;

 - Change in the rules for preparing research and development projects – for more details refer to the article;